barryclark/jekyll-now/_posts/2018-1-30-Pytorch-Walkthrough.md

 ---
 layout: post
-title: From Python to C/C++ and to GPU: a Pytorch walk-through
+title: From Python to C/C++ and to GPU, a Pytorch walk-through
 ---

 From Python to C/C++ and to GPU: a Pytorch walk-through